 The Hidden Costs of Hiring the Wrong EA

 According to the US Department of Labor, a bad hire can cost up to 30% of their first-year salary.
-Other research suggests the true cost is 2-2.5x annual salary when you factor in:
+Other research suggests the true cost is 2-2.5× annual salary when you factor in recruitment and onboarding time, salary paid during underperformance, mistakes and missed opportunities, severance and transition costs, and starting the search over.

 How to Minimise Hiring Risk